Search for Important Questions

 1. Evaluate the contribution of Bentham to Political philosophy.

-2. Mill's views on Women's Rights.
+2. Mill's views on Representative Democracy.

 1. Discuss the political philosophy of Hannah Arendt.

-3. What is Foucault's view on power and knowledge?
+2. What is Machiavelli's view on power?

 1. Leo Strauss' view on political philosophy.